delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 }
 ```

-This method may suit your book search better because books are normally sorted alphabetically!
-If you know the alphabet and the positional number of each letter you could easily find any author you wanted!
+This method may suit your book search better because books are sorted alphabetically!
+If you know the alphabet and the positional number of each letter you could find any author you wanted with ease!

 <a name="min-max"></a>
 # Min and Max algorithms

 How do you find the biggest and smallest numbers in an array?

-Well, first: why is this useful?
+Well, firstly, why is this useful?
 Can't you just look at a list and tell?
 Yes, *you* can but a computer cannot.

 ## Finding maximum from n +ve (+ve means positive) numbers

 So given an array, A, of positive only numbers this is how you would find the maximum.

-Quick note: read ":" as "then".

 ```python
 i = 0